 If you are visiting the Emergency Room, Clinical Decision Unit, Hospital Inpatient and Outpatient Surgery areas you will be required to follow these policies:

-- Visitors must be screened upon entering the building and may be asked to leave if screening indicates the potential for a COVID 19 infection.
+- Visitors are asked to self-screen upon entering the building and should leave if screening indicates the potential for a COVID 19 infection.

 - Visitors must stay in the patient’s room as much as possible while in the facility.

-- Visitors under 18 will not be allowed with the exception of household members
+- Visitors under 12 will not be allowed with the exception of household members

-Individuals screening positive will not be allowed to accompany the patient and will be asked to leave their cell phone number and wait in their car while staff assist the patient.
-Staff will call the attendant after the visit and will deliver the patient to the appropriate entrance for pickup.
-Staff must wear appropriate transport PPE.
+Individuals screening positive will not be allowed to accompany the patient and will be asked to leave their cell phone number and wait in their car while staff assists the patient.
+Staff will call the individual after the visit and will deliver the patient to the appropriate entrance for pickup.

-- Attendants screening negative will be given a “Pass” and must wear a cloth mask until leaving the hospital or clinic entrances.
+An individual accompanying a patient who screens negative must wear a mask until leaving the hospital or clinic entrances.

 Designated waiting areas within each outpatient service area will be provided for children who cannot be left at home alone safely and must accompany a parent to an outpatient visit.